 An "As-Built" map is required to be submitted with the Application for a Permit to Operate.
 The map (which is not to exceed 8 ½" by 11") should show buildings, dispenser islands, canopy, USTs, product piping, and vent piping.
 The map must be accurate to within one foot.

 Once all installation and required testing per equipment manufacturer specifications has occurred, the tank owner may submit an Application for a Permit to Operate (pdf) for review.

 A Permit to Operate will NOT be issued until the financial responsibility requirement is met.

-Once all required information is received, a Permit to Operate and a operator training letter temporary registration certificate will be issued.
+Once all required information is received and the final inspection (Phase 3) has been completed, the permit to operate will be issued.
+A Permit to Operate and a operator training letter temporary registration certificate will be issued.
 If the tanks were not previously ballasted with fuel, an invoice for registration fees will also be issued.
 At this point, the tank owner is free to add fuel to the tanks and begin operating the tank system.
 The temporary certificate is only valid for 60 days.
 Once the registration fees are paid, a permanent registration certificate will be issued.